splunk/prompteng-devs/README.md

 - ✅ **Working Development Environment** with AI assistant integration
 - ✅ **Prompt Engineering Toolkit** with reusable patterns and commands
 - ✅ **Production-Ready Workflows** for code quality, debugging, and API integration
-- ✅ **Team Adoption Plan** with standards, training, and success metrics

 ## Contributing